Fudan-iGEM/2023-wiki/docs/src/part-collection.md

 - BBa_K4765119 - BBa_K4765120
 - BBa_K4765129 - BBa_K4765130

 The above four groups together constitute a coherent part collection for our biofilm to survive and exert effects.
 Below list [all the parts](http://parts.igem.org/cgi/partsdb/pgroup.cgi?pgroup=iGEM2023&group=Fudan) we built for our project.
-Please click the name to see deails **on the Registry**.
+Please click the name to see deails in **the Registry**.

 | Part Name | Type   | Description | length |
 |----|----|----|----|